CZECH REPUBLIC SOLO TRAVEL

 The Czechs love to socialize with music, food and alcohol.
 This can be done at home or at restaurants, bars or clubs.

 Traditional food is fulfilling, comfort-style food with meats and sauces served with potatoes or dumplings.
-Beer is the most popular alcohol but wine, spirits (including absinthe) are also consumed.
+Beer is the most popular alcohol, but spirits (including absinthe) and might fine wine are also consumed.

 Czechs also like to partake in folk traditions and holidays, music performances and festivals.